 ANT 202 Principles of Physical Anthropology.
-3 cr.
+4 cr.

 This course is designed to introduce students to the history of thought and the research fundamentals of physical anthropology.
 Human skeletal and modern biological evidences will be discussed; particular emphasis will be given to the methods and techniques of analysis.
+3 hr lecture, 2 hr lab.